 - Inclusion into the Annual Ranking Lists if they exceed the standards required.

-Anyone serious about representing the Philippines will obtain a Filipino Passport to do so.
+Anyone serious about representing the Philippines will obtain a Philippine Passport to do so.

 It takes around 3-6 weeks and costs around $100-200 USD/AUD.

-I do not guarantee that all overseas Fil-Heritage athletes will be eligible for a Filipino Passport.
+I do not guarantee that all overseas Fil-Heritage athletes will be eligible for a Philippine Passport.